quotient-im/libQuotient/CONTRIBUTING.md

 In any of these two options, _indicate that you have such information_ (do not share the information yet), and we'll tell you the next steps.

-By default, we will give credit to anyone who reports a vulnerability so that we can fix it.
+By default, we will give credit to anyone who reports a vulnerability in a responsible way so that we can fix it before public disclosure.
 If you want to remain anonymous or pseudonymous instead, please let us know that; we will gladly respect your wishes.
-If you provide a fix as a PR, you have no way to remain anonymous but we still accept contributors with pseudonyms.
+If you provide a fix as a PR, you have no way to remain anonymous (and you also disclose the vulnerability thereby) so this is not the right way, unless the vulnerability is already made public.

 ## Documentation changes